quicwg/base-drafts/draft-ietf-quic-transport.md

 server responds with a Version Negotiation packet ({{packet-version}}).
 This includes a list of versions that the server will accept.

-A server sends a Version Negotiation packet for any packet with an unaccepable version if that packet could create a new connection.
+A server sends a Version Negotiation packet for any packet with an unacceptable version if that packet could create a new connection.
 This allows a server to process packets with unsupported versions without retaining state.
 Though either the Client Initial packet or the version negotiation packet that is sent